MewsSystems/gitbook-connector-api/operations/exports.md

 Create a pending export.
 Export will include all entities of the specified `EntityType` from all enterprises accessible for the integration (if [Portfolio Access Tokens](../guidelines/multi-property.md) is used).

-If there is already an export with status `Pending` or `Processing`, request for new export will be rejected.
+If there is already an export with status `Pending` or `Processing` for the specified entity type, request for new export will be rejected.

 ### Request